vishalbelsare/Datastream/README.md

-# PyDSWS
+# DatastreamDSWS
 Python wrapper for the Datastream Web Services API (DSWS)

-Connect to the Thomson Reuters Datastream database via Datastream Web Services.
+Connect to the Refinitiv Datastream database via Datastream Web Services.
 You need to have a Datastream subscription and a username/password to use this package.
 Please note that this is an official package and it is still under development.
-For support on this package, please contact Thomson Reuters team.
+For support on this package, please contact Refinitiv team.
-The package has basic functionality and most of the error handling still needs to be done.
+The package includes all functionalities required to get data from Datastream, in the form of Python dataframes.

 Requirements:
 ----------------------------------------------------------------------------------